 What is the “Open P&L (Profit And Loss)?”

-The current price of the stock is $105.
+The current price of the stock is up to $105.
+Great!

 Why do you need the “Open P&L?”

-The Open P&L gives you a quick overview of the value of your current open positions in your portfolio.
+The Open P&L provides the fastest overview of the value of the current open trade positions in your portfolio.

 Should you pay attention to the “Open P&L?”